Netero17/S.A.I.C./Ques5 completed/documentation.md

 ## Usage

 1. Clone the repository.
-2. Install dependencies: `pip install -r requirements.txt`
+2. Install dependencies: `pip install playwright`
 3. Customize the script based on your specific use case, including email server configuration and assignment data source.
-4. Run the script: `python assignment_reminder.py`
+4. Run the script: `script.py`

 ## Dependencies